-Impairment: Under Alternative 1 no geologic resources specific to the park's purpose would be discernibly affected, and there would be no change to the natural and cultural integrity of the park.
-Neither would there be effects to the resource values highlighted in the 2002 General Management Plan, therefore Alternative 1 would not impair the park's geologic resources.
+Impairment: Under Alternative 1 the changes which would occur in geologic resources would not rise to the level of impairment, and there would be no change to the natural and physical integrity of the park.
+Neither would there be effects to the resource values highlighted in the 2002 General Management Plan, therefore there would be no impairment of geologic resources or values from the actions in Alternative 1.